Does money make you happy?

 These are some of the things that can make you happy, not money itself.
 It’s the ability to be able to do them, that’s created from having money.

+So in summary and answer to does money make you happy?
 I do think money can bring you happiness, even if it is indirectly as noted above.
 Being financially secure, and able to pay your bills as they fall due, without relying on any employer or anyone else, is a great foundation to build happiness upon.